Are you searching for some hobbies for women that you can enjoy? If so, you're doing your mental and physical health a big favor.

-Like jewelry making, knitting is another creative craft that is relaxing and fun.
+Like jewelry making, knitting and crocheting are creative crafts that are relaxing and fun.
 There are so many beautiful things you can make, even from the most basic stitches.

-Knitting is a mind stimulating activity that is known to alleviate symptoms of depression and to help improve motor functions.
+Both crocheting and knitting are mind-stimulating activities that are known to alleviate symptoms of depression and to help improve motor functions.

-Knitting has a calming effect and gives you a sense of pride, satisfaction, and accomplishment.
+Both activities have a calming effect and give you a sense of pride, satisfaction, and accomplishment.

 I have a friend who creates the most beautiful mosaic art from sea glass, tiles, and bits of broken ceramics.

 It's a great way to make use of materials that might otherwise be thrown away and allows for a very unique kind of creative expression.

 You can make garden art, wall hangings, tile inlays, decorative platters, jewelry, or just about anything you can imagine.

 Remember when sending cards was something everyone did to mark an occasion or express your feelings?
 Now must of us use text or email.

 Why not bring back the art of sending cards by making your own hand-crafted cards that are a real gift for those you care about?